List of Australia national cricket captains: Test match captains

 This is a list of cricketers who have captained the Australian women's cricket team for at least one women's Test match (not including vice-captains and other players who have deputised on the field for any period of time during a match where the captain has been unable to play).
 Where a player has a dagger (†) next to a Test match series in which she captained at least one Test, that denotes that player deputised for the appointed captain or were appointed by the home authority for a minor proportion in a series.

-The table of results is complete up to 2022.
+The table of results is complete up to 2023.

 Women's One-Day International captains

 This is a list of cricketers who have captained the Australian women's cricket team for at least one women's One-Day International.
-Australia won the World Cup in 1977–78, 1981–82, 1988–89, 1997–98 and 2004–05.
+Australia won the World Cup in 1977–78, 1981–82, 1988–89, 1997–98, 2004–05 and 2021–22.

-The table of results is complete to the third ODI against New Zealand in October 2020.
+The table of results is complete to the third ODI against the West Indies in October 2023.

 Women's Twenty20 International captains

 This is a list of cricketers who have captained the Australian women's cricket team for at least one women's Twenty20 International.
+The table of results is complete to the third T20I against the West Indies in October 2023.